EnsembleUI/ensemble_docs/pages/authentication/firebase.md

 ## 5. Add a Sign in screen

 Now that your app is set up to use Firebase, add a new screen in the studio with following definition.

+### Firebase Social Sign In

-Ensemble currently provides `SignInWithGoogle` and `SignInWithApple`.
+For Social Sign In, Ensemble currently provides `SignInWithGoogle` and `SignInWithApple`.
 Set the provider `property` to `firebase`.

 ```yaml
 View: